-With that said, it’s unhealthy for a female parrot to lay eggs more than 3 times a year.
-That’s because egg-laying is quite stressful for the birds.
+However, it’s unhealthy for a female parrot to lay eggs more than 3 times a year because egg-laying is very stressful and resource-intensive.

-The eggshell is primarily made from calcium, which comes from the female’s body.
-Excessive egg laying can deplete all the calcium resources, which can lead to hypocalcemia.
+The eggshell primarily consists of calcium.
+If dietary calcium is insufficient, it’s taken from the body.
+Excessive egg-laying will deplete her calcium resources, which can lead to hypocalcemia.

 How Long Do Parrots Reproduce?

-Some parrots can lay eggs until the natural end of their lives.
-Others will wane and then stop reproducing once they reach their twilight years.
-For species such as cockatiels, budgies, and love birds, this is around 10 years of age.
+Some parrots lay eggs throughout their lives, while others stop reproducing once they reach a certain age.
+For species like cockatiels and love birds, egg-laying stops at about 10 years of age.

-As the weather begins to warm up, hormones increase in the parrots’ bodies, and the daylight hours become longer.
-This triggers all the right signals in a parrot and encourages it to breed during this time.
+As the weather warms up, hormone levels increase in the parrots, and the daylight hours become longer.
+This triggers the right signals in a parrot, encouraging them to breed now.

-Some parrot species reproduce throughout the entire year, irrespective of the conditions.
-These include:
+Some parrot species reproduce throughout the year, irrespective of the weather, including:

 When Do Parrots Reach Mating Age?

-All parrots will reach mating age once they’ve fledged from their nest and have integrated with the flock.
-This happens right after the juvenile phase and is kicked off by puberty.
+All parrots reach mating age once they’ve left their nest and integrated with the flock.
+This happens after the juvenile phase and is initiated by puberty.